rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Separate public traffic from private traffic: Acts as a gateway, separating incoming public traffic from internal/private traffic, enhancing security and network segmentation.

 #### Why use Elastic Load Balancing?
-Managed Load Balancer: ELB is a managed service provided by AWS, meaning AWS handles the setup, maintenance, and upgrades of the load balancer infrastructure.
++ Managed Load Balancer: ELB is a managed service provided by AWS, meaning AWS handles the setup, maintenance, and upgrades of the load balancer infrastructure.

-Guaranteed Working: AWS guarantees the reliability and availability of ELB, ensuring that it remains operational and performs as expected.
++ Guaranteed Working: AWS guarantees the reliability and availability of ELB, ensuring that it remains operational and performs as expected.

-Maintenance and High Availability: AWS manages the high availability of ELB, ensuring that it is fault-tolerant and available even during upgrades or maintenance activities.
++ Maintenance and High Availability: AWS manages the high availability of ELB, ensuring that it is fault-tolerant and available even during upgrades or maintenance activities.

-Limited Configuration Knobs: ELB abstracts away much of the complexity of load balancer configuration, offering a simplified interface with only a few configuration options, making it easier to use.
++ Limited Configuration Knobs: ELB abstracts away much of the complexity of load balancer configuration, offering a simplified interface with only a few configuration options, making it easier to use.

-Cost-Efficient: While setting up your own load balancer might cost less initially, using ELB saves significant effort as AWS handles the operational overhead, resulting in potential long-term cost savings.
++ Cost-Efficient: While setting up your own load balancer might cost less initially, using ELB saves significant effort as AWS handles the operational overhead, resulting in potential long-term cost savings.

-Integration with AWS Services: ELB seamlessly integrates with various AWS offerings and services such as EC2, EC2 Auto Scaling Groups, Amazon ECS, AWS Certificate Manager (ACM), CloudWatch, Route 53, AWS WAF (Web Application Firewall), and AWS Global Accelerator, simplifying the setup and management of complex architectures.
++ Integration with AWS Services: ELB seamlessly integrates with various AWS offerings and services such as EC2, EC2 Auto Scaling Groups, Amazon ECS, AWS Certificate Manager (ACM), CloudWatch, Route 53, AWS WAF (Web Application Firewall), and AWS Global Accelerator, simplifying the setup and management of complex architectures.

+#### Health Checks
++  Health Checks are crucial for Load Balancers
++ They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
++ The health check is done on a port and a route (/health is common)
++ If the response is not 200 (OK), then the instance is unhealthy

+#### Application Load Balancer (v2)